ArduPilot/ardupilot_wiki/dev/source/docs/setting-up-sitl-on-windows.rst

 Step #3 - Setting up shared partition with Windows & Ubuntu Virtual Machine
 ===========================================================================

-1. Ensure the VM is powered down by select it's name, then select the drop-down beside the green play button and select "Power Off" if it's not greyed
+1. Ensure the VM is powered down by selecting its name, then select the drop-down beside the green play button and select "Power Off" if it's not greyed